Vortical interactions in turbulent thermoacoustic systems: Complex network description of vortical interactions and community detection

 where \refstepcounter{equation}

-$s_{i}^{out }$ and $s_{i}^{i n}$ denote the out- and in-strengths of a node, respectively.
+Here, $s_{i}^{\text{out}}$ and $s_{i}^{\text{in}}$ denote the out- and in-strengths of a node, respectively.
 In (\ref{eqn:3.6}), $\gamma_{M}$ is the resolution parameter to detect the presence of large or small communities in the network \citep{reichardt2006statistical, fortunato2007resolution}, $n_{e}$ is the total number of edges in the network, $\delta\left(c_{i}, c_{j}\right)$ is the Kronecker delta, $c_i \in \hat{C_k}$ is the label of the community to which node $i$ is assigned, and $\hat{C_k}$ is the set of $k$ community in the network.
-Here, $k = 1,2,...,K,$ with $K$ being the total number of communities. $K$ is not a user-defined variable, and is determined by the community detection algorithm used.
+Here, $k = 1,2,...,K,$ with $K$ being the total number of communities; $K$ is not a user-defined variable, and is determined by the community detection algorithm used.
 Various algorithms are available to detect the communities in a network \citep{fortunato2010community}.
-In the present study, we use the method introduced by \citet{blondel2008fast} to detect communities.
-We refer to these detected communities on vortical networks as vortical communities \citep{meena2018network}.
-We use $\gamma_{M}=1$ for detecting vortical communities during all the three dynamical states.
-Furthermore, the fluid elements with high vorticity play an important role in the dynamics exhibited by the turbulent combustor.
-Thus, we neglect the effects of fluid elements with low vorticity.
-We consider only those spatial locations for nodes in vortical communities that exhibit vorticity magnitude above $|\omega|$ $=$ $456$ $s^{-1}$, $380$ $s^{-1}$, and $843$ $s^{-1}$ during the states of combustion noise, intermittency, and thermoacoustic instability, respectively.
-Further details on calculations for these threshold values are provided in Appendix \ref{AppendixA}.